 Find your 1098-T

-Students should visit www.1098t.com to download tuition statement forms for their tax returns.
+Students may visit the IRS page on Form 1098-T to download tuition statement forms for their tax returns.

 The College requires that all tuition and fees be paid in full or alternate arrangements made prior to classes beginning in any semester.
 A tuition payment plan is available from the Business Office to any student who qualifies.

 Lackawanna College also reserves the right to forward unpaid balances to our contracted collection agency or dismiss any students who do not adhere to scheduled payments or who attend classes without satisfying financial obligations.
 Any and all collection expenses incurred by the College to collect any delinquent receivables are the responsibility of the student.

 Grades and/or transcripts will not be released to students who have outstanding balances.
 Students with an outstanding balance will also not be able to participate in commencement ceremonies.
 Registration for subsequent semesters is blocked for students with unpaid balances or who are delinquent on the payment plan.

 All questions concerning tuition costs, student invoices, payments, and payment dates should be directed to the Business Office.